Hypercubed/starz/README.md

 ## Gameplay

-The game is played in real-time, with each turn lasting 1 second.
+- The game is played in real-time, with each turn lasting 1 second.
-You begin the game controlling one system, your homeworld.
+- You begin the game controlling one system, your homeworld.
+- Use middle mouse button to rotate/pan the view, scroll wheel to zoom.
-Each turn, your homeworld and any other inhabited systems you control, will produce an additional ship.
+- Each turn, your homeworld and any other inhabited systems you control, will produce an additional ship.
-You can send these ships to other systems to capture them.
+- You can send these ships to other systems to capture them.
-Each controlled system receives an additional ship each 25 turns.
+- Each controlled system receives an additional ship each 25 turns.
-To transfer ships, click on a system you control and then click on a target system.
+- To transfer ships, left click on a system you control and then right click on a target system.
-This will send all available ships, less one, from the source system to the target system.
+- This will send all available ships, less one, from the source system to the target system.
-Click on the hyperspace lane between the selected system and the target system to send half of the available ships.
+- Right click on the hyperspace lane between the systems to send half of the available ships.
-If the target system is uninhabited, you will capture it automatically.
+- If the target system is uninhabited, you will capture it automatically.
-If the target system is controlled by another player, a battle will ensue.
+- If the target system is controlled by another player, a battle will ensue.
-The player with the most ships on the target system after all ships have arrived will take control of the system.
+- The player with the most ships on the target system after all ships have arrived will take control of the system.

 ## License